Permission sets are editable

 These release notes describe functionality that may not have been released yet.
 To see when this functionality is planned to release, please review Summary of what’s new.
 Delivery timelines and projected functionality may change or may not ship (see Microsoft policy).

 Customers often have their own definitions of what people should be able to do in Business Central, and those definitions do not always align with our predefined permission sets.
-To address that, we've made permission sets editable so that you can add, delete, and modify them.
+To address that, we have made permission sets editable so that you can add, delete, and modify them.

-From the list of permission sets, you can easily add new and copy an existing permission set.
-If you copy an existing permission set, you can choose to be notified if the original permission set changes.
+From the list of permission sets, you can add new and copy an existing permission set.
+The resulting set will be of type User-Defined.
+If you copy an existing permission set, you can choose to be notified if the original permission set changes so that you can update the customized set if needed.

-Additionally, you can now import files with permission sets definitions, such as files provided by a partner or copied from another company, or use RapidStart to add permission sets.
+Additionally, you can now import files with permission sets definitions, such as files provided by a partner or copied from another company, and you can use RapidStart to add permission sets.

 Tell us what you think